 Esther Cramer studied Biomedical Engineering at Eindhoven University of Technology where she received her BSc degree in 2015.
 At the same university, she obtained her MSc degree in 2018 in the Orthopaedic Biomechanics research group of Keita Ito.
 During her graduation project supervised by Dr. Sandra Hofmann, she focused on promoting vascularization in bone tissue engineered constructs.
 As part of her MSc degree, she completed an internship at Prof. David Kaplan’s Lab at Tufts University in Boston working on 3D printing with silk fibroin for bone tissue engineering applications.
-In 2019, she joined the Laboratory of Materials and Interface chemistry as a PhD-student investigating collagen organization and mineralization in bone using a microfluidic device.
+In 2019, she joined the Orthopaedic Biomechanics group as a PhD-student investigating bone remodeling using an ex vivo model.

 No ancillary activities